22 Stocks Moving In Thursday’s Pre-Market Session

 Losers

-- Alnylam Pharmaceuticals, Inc. (NASDAQ: ALNY) shares fell 21 percent to $68.00 in pre-market trading after the company issued pipeline update on fitusiran and givosiran investigational RNAi therapeutic programs.
-Alnylam disclosed that it has 'suspended fitusiran dosing due to thrombotic event and aims to resume dosing as soon as possible upon agreement with global regulatory authorities.'

-- NCI Building Systems Inc (NYSE: NCS) fell 13.4 percent to $14.55 in pre-market trading after the company reported weaker-than-expected quarterly results.

-- KEMET Corporation (NYSE: KEM) fell 5.1 percent to $21.90 in pre-market trading.
-KEMET reported an offering of 8.42 million shares of common stock via selling holders.
+- Array Biopharma Inc (NASDAQ: ARRY) shares fell 8.8 percent to $9.61 in pre-market trading.
+Array Biopharma reported a $175 million offering of common stock.

-- Ferrari N.V.
-(NYSE: RACE) shares fell 3.6 percent to $112.68 in pre-market trading.
-Morgan Stanley downgraded Ferrari from Overweight to Underweight.
+- Hertz Global Holdings, Inc (NYSE: HTZ) fell 5.8 percent to $22.55 in pre-market trading.
+Morgan Stanley downgraded Hertz Global from Equal-Weight to Underweight.

+- Century Aluminum Co (NASDAQ: CENX) shares fell 5.2 percent to $18.80 in pre-market trading after slipping 0.20 percent on Wednesday.

-- American Airlines Group Inc (NASDAQ: AAL) fell 3.5 percent to $42.76 in pre-market trading after rising 0.89 percent on Wednesday.
+- Insmed Incorporated (NASDAQ: INSM) fell 4.7 percent to $26.30 in pre-market trading after dropping 7.82 percent on Wednesday.

 Posted-In: #PreMarket Gainers LosersNews Movers & Shakers Pre-Market Outlook Markets Movers